FusionAuth/fusionauth-example-rails-api-guide/README.md

+**This repo is out of date and is archived.
+Check out [an updated tutorial on using FusionAuth with a Ruby on Rails API](https://fusionauth.io/docs/quickstarts/quickstart-ruby-on-rails-api) or [the updated GitHub repository](https://github.com/FusionAuth/fusionauth-quickstart-ruby-on-rails-api).**

 # Example: Using a Rails API with FusionAuth

 This project contains an example project that illustrates using FusionAuth with Rails7 for an API.